myclabs/ArrayComparator/README.md

 ## Changelog

+- 1.0: Stable version after testing and use in production (no change from 0.3)
 - 0.3: PHP 5.3 compatibility and support all PHP callable types
 - 0.2: Allowed to extend the `ArrayComparator` class and write custom comparators
 - 0.1: First version